 In the 1980s Sierra Nevada — brewing out of Chico, California — first articulated that they were making American Pale Ale.
 They were recognising its international progenitor was Burton-on-Trent pale ale but made with American ingredients and, more importantly, made for the American palate.

 The American palate had been raised on cold, carbonated beer but now the American palate wanted something more interesting.
-Sierra Nevada made this pale ale that was a hundred percent from two-row barley but used copious quantities of a native American hop varietal called Cascade hops and slightly higher alcohol content and slightly more robust than a lager or traditional pale ale.
+Sierra Nevada made this pale ale that was a hundred per cent from two-row barley but used copious quantities of a native American hop variety called Cascade hops and slightly higher alcohol content and slightly more robust than a lager or traditional pale ale.

 I learnt from brewing that it’s really important to know where these styles came from but equally important to create your own mark and to advance the art.